 Skylight shades are available in many different styles including roller, pleated and cellular.
 These shades are designed to cover difficult-to-reach skylights.
 Conservatory blinds can also include skylight shades (used to cover and insulate the glass roofs of conservatories).

 Cellular shades are especially popular for skylights because of their insulating properties.

 Skylight shades usually feature a largely removable rod that’s used to raise, lower or adjust the shade.
 Sometimes, skylight shades are raised or lowered with a handle instead of a rod.
 Automatic versions are also available.

 14. Smart Blinds

-They still may seem like something out of a science fiction novel, but smart blinds are becoming increasingly common thanks to smart home technology.
+They still may seem like something out of a science fiction novel, but smart blinds, which are high-tech modern blinds, are becoming increasingly common thanks to smart home technology.
 Smart blinds and shades are available in many traditional styles, as well as new, high tech styles.